Skip to content

 From Wireframes to High Fidelity

-Every design decision was filtered through one question: would this work at a truck stop at 11pm with tired hands and work gloves?
-I started with wireframes to validate the 3-tap-maximum flow, then built a high-fidelity design system around the constraints — 52px button heights (8px above WCAG minimum, because gloves), 48px profit numbers (visible from arm's length), and a muted green palette that reduces eye strain for someone staring at their phone 90% of the workday.
+Every screen was tested against one question: would this work at a truck stop at 11pm with tired hands and work gloves?
+52px button heights (8px above WCAG minimum for gloves), 48px profit numbers (visible from arm's length), and a muted green palette that reduces eye strain.

 Wireframes